BerenLuthien/HyperColumns_ImageColorization/README.md

 Here is a quick illustration from wiki: "A cortical column, also called hypercolumn, macrocolumn, functional column or sometimes cortical module, is a group of neurons in the cortex of the brain that can be successively penetrated by a probe inserted perpendicularly to the cortical surface, and which have nearly identical receptive fields."
 ![](pics/cortical.jpg)

-This analogy is quite similar to the feature maps of CNN model.
+This analogy is quite similar to the feature maps of CNN.

 ## 4. Model
+### 4.1 preprocess
 Since gray color image contains only one channel, in order for VGG to be able to process it, the first convolutional filter of VGG is replaced with a new filter.
 This new filter takes into one channel tensor and then output 64-channels tensor which is fed into the rest part of VGG.

         W0 = utils.weight_variable([3, 3, 1, 64], name="W0")